Modern detached ADU with white stucco exterior in Ventura County

 • Geotechnical analysis confirms structural safety

 These objective findings allow staff-level variance approval without discretionary hearings, preserving AB 2221's ministerial framework.
-For example, an ADU that requires a 3-foot side setback reduction (from 4 feet to 1 foot) to avoid encroaching into a coastal bluff setback can receive administrative approval if it demonstrably reduces coastal impact.
+An ADU that requires a 3-foot side setback reduction (from 4 feet to 1 foot) to avoid encroaching into a coastal bluff setback can receive administrative approval if it demonstrably reduces coastal impact.

 Entitlement Timeline and Strategic Sequencing